tmatilai/ruuvi2mqtt/README.md

 ## Requirements

 The target platforms are Linux on amd64, arm64, and arm7 (Raspberry Pi).
 Because of [dbus](https://docs.rs/dbus/latest/dbus/) dependency, (cross) compiling and MUSL can get complicated.
-MacOS should be fine otherwise, but scanning events on MacOS 12 [is not working](https://github.com/deviceplug/btleplug/issues/224) as is.
+MacOS is supposed to work as well.

 ---